Anna Astvatsaturian Turcotte: Career

-Turcotte was elected Vice President of the Council on December 3, 2018.
+Turcotte was elected vice president of the council on December 3, 2018.

-Turcotte was elected President of the Council on December 6, 2021, to become the council's first refugee and first female leader.
+Turcotte was elected president of the council on December 6, 2021, to become the council's first refugee and first female leader.

 Publications

-In 2012 she published her first book, Nowhere, a Story of Exile.
+In 2012, she published her first book, Nowhere, a Story of Exile.
 It was based on a childhood diary she kept while her family faced the ethnic violence in Baku during the First Nagorno-Karabakh War.
 She began translating the entries into English at the age of 14.
-She also described their lives as refugees in Armenia after they escaped Baku.
+She described their lives as refugees in Armenia after they escaped Baku.
 Her book was a first-person account of the anti-Armenianism in Azerbaijan and the Baku pogrom against Armenians.
 The book was translated into Russian in 2017 and into Armenian in 2022.

 Philanthropy

-In the last decade, Anna Astvatsaturian Turcotte spearheaded various humanitarian projects to benefit the vulnerable population in Armenia and Artsakh Republic, such as supporting Baku Armenian refugees in both Armenia and Artsakh and initiatives supporting the children of Artsakh.
-Anna has also sponsored eyecare surgeries, screenings, and provided eyeglasses for two villages in Syunik province of Armenia where her paternal grandparents are from.
+Turcotte spearheaded various humanitarian projects to benefit the vulnerable population in Armenia and Artsakh Republic, such as supporting Baku Armenian refugees in both Armenia and Artsakh and initiatives supporting the children of Artsakh.
+She sponsored eyecare surgeries, screenings, and provided eyeglasses for two villages in Syunik province of Armenia, where her paternal grandparents originated.

 In the last few years Anna has gathered and sent over 300 lb of ballet clothing to Artsakh Ballet College in Stepanakert.